Alljuly/java-api-calc-2021/README.md

 ### Instalação
 ```
-Faça download do arquido da calculadora.
+Faça download do arquivo da calculadora.
 Execute a insatalação.
 ```